Board of Education

 Tom Simon (Portville CSD);Dr. Genelle Morris (Olean CSD);

-Tony Giannicchi (Allegany-Limestone CSD) and Tiffany Giannicchi (Hinsdale CSD).
+Tony Giannicchi (Allegany-Limestone CSD) and Scott Carroll (Hinsdale CSD).

 In case you missed it!